-Passivhaus design aims for a reduction in space heat demand of around 80% from existing housing stock; reductions from new property built to current UK Building Regulations remains large.
-Compliance with the Passivhaus standard requires that space heat demands no more than $15 \text{ kWh/(m}^2 \cdot a)^4$ of heat; all 14 dwellings at Wimbish were designed to comply with this requirement (the flats as a single unit).
+Passivhaus design aims for a reduction in space heat demand of around 80% from existing housing stock; the reduction is also significant from new property built to current UK Building Regulations.
+Compliance with the Passivhaus standard requires that the space heating demand is no more than $15 \text{ kWh/(m}^2 \cdot a)^5$ ; all 14 dwellings at Wimbish were designed to comply with this requirement (the six flats as a single unit).

-The design also aims to keep hot water consumption low.
+Passivhaus design also aims to keep hot water consumption low.